University of Technology Sydney

 Teaching and learning strategies

-Communication and Construction: Synthesis is studio based stubject.
-It consists of 3-hour weekly studio sessions and a shared interactive lecture series.
-Studio sessions are composed of specially designed, task-specific exercises that encourage interactive and collaborative learning experiences through student/tutor and peer-to-peer dialogues.
-During the semester, students are presented with core theoretical and practical components essential in satisfying the 5 subject learning objectives.
-The series includes practitioner and expert presentations open to all years to encourage a highly engaged learning experience throughout the course.
+Communication and Construction: Synthesis is a studio-based subject.
+It consists of 3-hour weekly studio sessions and an interactive lecture series.
+Studio sessions comprise task-specific exercises encouraging interactive and collaborative learning through student/tutor and peer-to-peer dialogues.
+During the semester, students are presented with core theoretical and practical components essential to satisfying the five subject learning objectives.

-Studio sessions are forums for ongoing tutor feedback peer feedback, the exchange of ideas and knowledge, and the production of subject specific material.
-Formative feedback is designed to help students improve their performance in time for the submission of an assessment item.
-For this to occur students need to respond constructively to the feedback provided.
-This involves critically reflecting on advice given and in response, altering the approach taken to a given assessment.
+Studio sessions are forums for ongoing tutor feedback, peer feedback, exchanging ideas and knowledge, and producing subject-specific material.
+Formative feedback is designed to help students improve their performance in time for submitting an assessment item.
+For this to occur, students need to respond constructively to the feedback provided.
+This involves critically reflecting on advice given and, in response, altering the approach to a given assessment.
 Formative feedback may also, on occasion, be provided by other students.
 It is delivered informally, either in conversation during a tutorial or in the course of discussion at the scale of the whole class.
 It is the student’s responsibility to record any feedback given during meetings or studio sessions.

-Communication and Construction: Synthesis uses an inquiry-based learning strategy that engages students in the research and development of their own individual understanding of the learning objectives.
-Therefore, student attendance in all classes is required in order to facilitate a proper working environment where the exchange of ideas and knowledge can take place.
-All subject documents, content specific information and communication will occur through CANVAS.
+Communication and Construction: Synthesis uses an inquiry-based learning strategy that engages students in researching and developing their own individual understanding of the learning objectives.
+Therefore, student attendance in all classes is required to facilitate a proper working environment where exchanging ideas and knowledge can occur.
+All subject documents, content-specific information, and communication will be handled through CANVAS.

 Summative feedback is provided in written form with all assessed work.
-It is published along with indicative grades in REVIEW through CANVAS.
+It is published along with indicative grades in CANVAS.
 Summative feedback focuses on assessment outcomes.
-It is used to indicate how successfully a student has performed in terms of specific assessment criteria.
+It indicates how successfully a student has performed in terms of specific assessment criteria.

 Content (topics)